archdevlab/llvm-minimal-git/README.md

 ### Mesa

 Why mesa packages are not in a separate repo.
 Technical reason, just easier for me to have it in this repo.
-If you want to just compile Mesa packages and not interested about LLVM and SPIRV package you can do ahead, no problem
+If you want to just compile Mesa packages and not interested about LLVM and SPIRV package you can go ahead, no problem

 #### 20/01/20233